nest/nest-simulator/doc/htmldoc/models/models-main.rst

 .. seealso::

   See our glossary section on :ref:`common abbreviations used for model terms <model_terms>`.
-It includes alternative terms commonly used in the literatue.
+It includes alternative terms commonly used in the literature.